WSU Shockers will take on Ole Miss in SEC Scheduling Alliance

-WICHITA, KAN.
-(WSU Athletics) – Wichita State will play host to Ole Miss this season in one of four men’s basketball scheduling alliance matchups between schools from the American Athletic Conference and the Southeastern Conference (SEC).
+WICHITA, Kan.
+(KSNW) – Wichita State will play host to Ole Miss this season in one of four men’s basketball scheduling alliance matchups between schools from the American Athletic Conference and the Southeastern Conference (SEC).

 Ole Miss comes to Charles Koch Arena on Saturday, Jan.
 4, 2020.
 The Shockers make a return visit to Oxford, Miss. on Dec.
 5, 2020.